dotnet/csharpstandard/standard/classes.md

 The provided instance indexer shall have the same accessibility and return type, including `ref` if present, as `Slice`.

 When the type is indexed with a `System.Range`, the provided instance indexer shall take the given range and pass its start index and length as `int`s to `Slice` (or in the case of `string`, to method `Substring`).

-**Note to TG2 reviewers:** The MS proposal, section “Implicit Range support,” provided a very detailed discussion of how to transform a pair of Indexes into a call to `Slice` depending on the form of the range used.
-Rex did *not* retain this in the final proposal, as he saw no point in doing so.
-Given a start and end index, it is a simple matter to compute the length **in all cases regardless of range format!**, as he shows in his range indexer implementation in “Explicit range support” above.

 > *Note*: See §indexable-sequence-expl-support-for-range for an example of an explicitly provided `Range` indexer.
 If that were not defined, its equivalent would be provided by the implementation, except that the provided indexer would call `Slice` to create and copy the slice.
 For type `BitArray`, `Slice` might be defined, as follows:
 >